TES5Edit/fopdoc/Conventions.md

 char | 1 | A single 8-bit character
 wchar | 2 | A single 16-bit character.
 int8 | 1 | Value stored as an 8-bit unsigned integer.
 uint8 | 1 | Value stored as an 8-bit signed integer.
-int16 | 2 | Value stored as a 16-bit unsigned integer.
-uint16 | 2 | Value stored as a 16-bit signed integer.
+Also used for byte arrays where the type of data varies according to some external factor. int16 | 2 | Value stored as a 16-bit unsigned integer. uint16 | 2 | Value stored as a 16-bit signed integer.
 int32 | 4 |